shenchingtou/shenchingtou.github.io/_projects/sex-tech-hackathon-2021.md

 **The addressable market** is actually the intersection between mindfulness apps and the sex toy markets.
 In April, the mindfulness and meditation app market size (the likes of Headspace and Calm) was projected to be [around US$ 770.7 Million by 2025](https://marketprimes.com/mindfulness-meditation-application-market/).
 If that seems big, the sex toy market in Europe alone was estimated to grow to [US$2.56 Billion in the Personal Products Industry during 2021-2025](https://www.prnewswire.com/news-releases/sex-toys-market-in-europe-to-garner-usd-2-56-billion-in-the-personal-products-industry-during-2021-2025technavio-301269699.html).

 **Industry precedents** also come from different spaces and there are many indirect competitors.
 The most famous is OMG yes, which focuses on women and on their sexual pleasure.
 This form of targeting excludes non-women and asexual people, is the most common scenario.
 Other popular forms of competition comes from content creators on social media, such as for [lesbian sex](https://www.youtube.com/watch?v=zX4LVYigvO0&feature=youtu.be), to product blogs by [Unbound Babes](https://unboundbabes.com/), [Dame products](https://www.dameproducts.com/pages/quiz) or to apps like [Clue](https://helloclue.com/).
-But topic specialization lacks inclustivity for all types of people.
+But topic specialization lacks inclusion for all types of people.

 *In short there is no holistic solution that covers body experiences, sensual pleasure and sexual pleasure, and that is also inclusive of different body types, sexualities, and abilities.*